We are an equal employment opportunity department.

-To obtain a brochure that has complete information on police officer recruiting, please call 210.458.4775 or e-mail firstname.lastname@example.org.
+To obtain complete information on police officer recruiting, please contact Sgt.
+Shawn Smith at 210.458.6250 or e-mail firstname.lastname@example.org

 The UTSA Police Department is made up of dedicated and determined individuals with a desire to make a difference.
 All officers create, maintain and control a safe environment throughout the department's primary jurisdiction, which includes the UTSA 1604 campus, UTSA Downtown, the Institute of Texan Cultures and several leased properties throughout San Antonio.

 The diversity of the organization reflects the various cultures that exist here on campus and the surrounding community.
 The UTSA Police Department strives to promote the safety of the unique community in which we live and work.

 In order to be considered for employment as a police cadet, the following are the minimum requirements for the candidates:

 - Not have been convicted of a felony or misdemeanor offense above the grade of a Class C within the last 5 years

 - Preliminary Interview Board